Drogheda United F.C.: Statistics

 Graham Gartland has the most appearances for the club in European competitions having appeared a record 12 times in Drogheda's colours in UEFA competitions.
 He also is tied with Eamon Zayed, on 3 goals, as Drogheda United's leading goalscorer(s) in UEFA competitions.

 Finnish international Markus Halsti has played against Drogheda in four matches, lining out with both HJK and Malmö.

-Former Drogheda player Gary Rogers holds the record for most appearances in European competition for an Irish domestic player, lining out 54 times during his stints with Saint Patrick's Athletic, Sligo Rovers, and neighbouring club Dundalk.
+Former Drogheda player Gary Rogers previously held the record for most appearances in European competition for an Irish domestic player, lining out 54 times during his stints with St Patrick's Athletic, Sligo Rovers, and neighbouring club Dundalk.